ritza-co/CodeCapsules/serverlessFirstSteps/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io.md

 - To delete all contact information, navigate to the bottom of the file and delete the `<section class="split contact">` tag and all lines below it, up to the `</footer>` tag.

-- To delete specific sections, delete the `<section>` tag, the information you want to delete, and the corresponding `</section>` tag.
+- To delete specific sections (an example section is shown below), delete the `<section>` tag, the information you want to delete, and the corresponding `</section>` tag.

   ![image8](images/image8.png)